thequietlife/CTI-101/assets/writing like a journalist.md

 * ELI5 (Explain Like I'm Five)
 * Conclusion of the report: Don't have new info or have the conclusion as the only place the info is simplified/broken down, easy to read

+## Summary <sup>AI</sup>
+CTI reports should be clear, concise, and audience-focused.
+Use a TL;DR, write at an eighth-grade reading level, and structure reports using the inverted pyramid: start with key facts (Who, What, Why), add supporting details, and include optional technical depth.
+Use active voice, engaging headlines, and concise leads.
+Summarize the report’s purpose early (Nutgraf) and ensure timely delivery.
+Edit ruthlessly for clarity, keeping the audience in mind.
+Leverage resources like *The Elements of Style* to improve writing.

 ### Key elements of writing CTI reports